Organize Your Closet For Success

 “When you’re constantly looking at stuff that doesn’t fit, it’s a terrible daily message,” says Julie Morgenstern, a professional organizer based in New York City.
 Morgenstern says many people have at least three sizes in their closets at any given time, “yet they feel like they have nothing to wear.”

-Set aside an hour or so and clean out your closet – following these 5 simple steps will not only help you sleep later in the morning, it will lead to body confidence and weight-loss success!
+Set aside an hour or so and clean out your closet.
+Follow these five simple steps will not only help you sleep later in the morning, it will lead to body confidence and weight-loss success!

 1. Display only clothes that fit right now.